Darmok: Casting

 The episode features Paul Winfield as Dathon, who previously played Captain Terrell in Star Trek II: The Wrath of Khan, and Ashley Judd in her debut acting performance.
 The call sheet dated on July 18 featured an "uncast actress" in the role of Lt.
 Larson; in the final episode, this role became Robin Lefler, who was played by Judd.
 She later reprised this character in "The Game".

+In other media

+A Tamarian appears in Star Trek: Lower Decks as a regular character featured as a crew member of the USS Cerritos, Lt.
+Kayshon (voiced by Carl Tart).
+Kayshon is shown learning and using Federation Standard as well as the Tamarian language.